filip-husnik/pseudofinder/README.md

                         Number of BlastX hits needed to annotate an intergenic region as a pseudogene.
                         Calculated as a percentage of maximum number of allowed hits (--hitcap).
                         Default is 0.3.
+  -ref REFERENCE, --reference REFERENCE
+                        Please provide a reference genome if you would like for the program to carry out maximum-likelihood phylogenentic analysis using PAML, and calculate dN/dS values for each identified ORF in your query genome.
+  -dnds MAX_DNDS, --max_dnds MAX_DNDS
+                        maximum dN/dS value for gene too be considered 'intact'.
+Default is 0.3.
+  -M MAX_DS, --max_ds MAX_DS
+                        maximum dS value for dN/dS calculation.
+Default is 3.0.
+  -m MIN_DS, --min_ds MIN_DS
+                        minimum dS value for dN/dS calculation.
+Default is 0.001.
+  -di, --diamond        Use DIAMOND BLAST as the search engine.
+If not specified,
+                         standard BLAST will be used.
+  -sk, --skip           If you provided a reference genome for dN/dS analysis, already ran pseudo-finder, and
+                        would just like to re-run with one one of the flags for --max_ds, --max_dnds, or --min_ds altered.
+                        This flag allows you to skip the time-consuming steps (which you don't need if you already have the codeml output) and use the previously-created output.
 ```

 <b>Output of Annotate:</b>